The Chris Potvin Story | Gone But Never Forgotten

 Christopher Potvin was an outstanding athlete in his Freshman year at St. Bernard High School in Montville.
-He was the starting point guard for the Freshman basketball team, but his favorite sport, the one he excelled in, was baseball.
+He was the starting point guard for the Freshman basketball team.
+His favorite sport though, the one he excelled in, was baseball.
 Chris won the batting title three of his four years in Little League, was the only 14-year old to be selected for the 1986 Montville Babe Ruth League All Star Team, and was in his second year as a player for American Legion Post 4 in Norwich.
-According to a New London Day sports writer who had covered American Legion Baseball in the area for many years, Chris was the only 13-year-old player he remembers to have hit safely at that level of baseball.
+At the time, Chris was widely recognized as the only 13-year-old too have hit safely in Legion baseball.

 In March 1987, only a couple months after he was tragically lost in a car accident on his way to school, a Scholarship Fund was created in his memory.
 The Board of Directors elected to sponsor the Babe Ruth Tournament of Champions in Chris’ memory as a fundraiser for the Scholarship.

-The Christopher Potvin Tournament became one of the most respected baseball tournaments in the state because of the efforts and contributions of hundreds of volunteers who donated their time and services.
+The baseball tournament continued to grow, eventually becoming one of the most respected baseball tournaments in the state because of the efforts & contributions of hundreds of volunteers who donated their time and services.
+They even added a softball tournament in 1993 that lasted several seasons.
 These tournaments could not have achieved that level of success without their energetic leadership, including the dedicated services of Pete Greco and his umpire organization, and Dave Nilssen from Diamond Baseballs, who donated the baseballs and softballs used in tournament games.
+Below is a list of championship game scores from the first 9 years of the Christopher Potvin Memorial Tournament.

 Regardless of the type of tournament we hold to help generate funds, we are thrilled to have been able to keep Chris’ memory alive for over 30 years by rewarding deserving student-athletes throughout the region.